mehonal/bulk-hypertext-regex-find-and-replace/readme.md

+Status: mostly working, but heavily needs testing under various circumstances.

+> Important Note: The latest commit has not been tested thoroughly.

 # What the script needs to run
 - main.py (the main script file)
 - a file containing the strings in the same directory as the script (default filename: regexp.dat)